 Friday afternoon: Feedback on your own research

 Attendees will present their own research design questions from current work in breakout sessions and receive feedback on research design.
-Session leaders: Bernie Black, Mat McCubbins, Jens Hainmueller.
-Parallel sessions as needed to meet attendee demand.
+Session leaders: Bernie Black, Mat McCubbins, Justin McCrary.
+Parallel sessions as needed to meet demand.